jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) first, use a tax credit to satisfy the person’s income tax liability for a tax year that is before the tax year referred to in subsection (1):
   (b) second, use a tax credit to satisfy the person’s income tax liability for a tax year that is later than the tax year referred to in subsection (1), applying this paragraph to earlier tax years before later tax years:
   (c) third, pay the person’s provisional tax for a tax year that is later than the tax year referred to in subsection (1), applying this paragraph to earlier tax years before later tax years:
-  (d) fourth, treat a tax credit as tax paid in excess and as transferable under Part 10B of the Tax Administration Act 1994:
+  (d) fourth, treat a tax credit as tax paid in excess and as transferable under section LB 1B (Treatment of tax credits of certain companies with shareholders who are employees) or Part 10B of the Tax Administration Act 1994:
   (e) fifth, refund a tax credit by applying sections RB 4, RM 2 to RM 8, and RM 10 (which relate to refunds and their use), as applicable, and the Tax Administration Act 1994.
 Time bar
 (3) The Commissioner may amend an assessment or a determination to give effect to this section despite the time bar.